Kickball 10v10 Rulebook

 A kicker is out if the kicker receives four (4) combined strikes and fouls or if any pitch that contacts the kicker is caught by a defender prior to touching the ground without using the ground to control the ball.

-To be a strike, any pitched ball must cross home plate within 12” of the sides of and above (when measured from the bottom of the ball) home plate.
+To be a strike, any pitched ball must cross home plate within 12” of the sides or back of home plate (“back door” strikes are considered strikes).

 A defensive player’s position in fair or foul territory cannot make a ball fair or foul.